-Investment Adviser Fund Goldman Sachs Asset Management, L.P. ("GSAM") 200 West Street New York, NY 10282 International Equity ESG International Equity Income
+Investment Adviser Fund Goldman Sachs Asset Management, L.P. ("GSAM") 200 West Street New York, NY 10282 Enhanced Core Equity Large Cap Core Strategic Growth U.S. Equity ESG

 GSAM has been registered as an investment adviser with the SEC since 1990 and is an indirect, wholly-owned subsidiary of The Goldman Sachs Group, Inc. and an affiliate of Goldman Sachs.
 Founded in 1869, The Goldman Sachs Group, Inc. is a publicly-held financial holding company and a leading global investment banking, securities and investment management firm.
-As of December 31, 2024, GSAM, including its investment advisory affiliates, had assets under supervision of approximately \$2.82 trillion.
+As of September 30, 2024, GSAM, including its investment advisory affiliates, had assets under supervision of approximately \$2.79 trillion.

 The Investment Adviser provides day-to-day advice regarding the Fund's portfolio transactions.
 The Investment Adviser makes the investment decisions for the Fund and places purchase and sale orders for the Fund's portfolio transactions in U.S. and foreign markets.
-As permitted by applicable law, these orders may be directed to any executing brokers, dealers, futures commission merchants ("FCM") or other counterparties, including Goldman Sachs and its affiliates.
+As permitted by applicable law, these orders may be directed to any executing brokers, dealers, futures commission merchants or other counterparties, including Goldman Sachs and its affiliates.
 While the Investment Adviser is ultimately responsible for the management of the Fund, it is able to draw upon the research and expertise of its asset management affiliates for portfolio decisions and management with respect to certain portfolio securities.
-GSAM is responsible for the risk management function for the Fund.
 In addition, the Investment Adviser has access to the research and certain proprietary technical models developed by Goldman Sachs (subject to legal, internal, regulatory and Chinese Wall restrictions), and will apply quantitative and qualitative analysis in determining the appropriate allocations among categories of issuers and types of securities.

-The Investment Adviser also performs the following additional services for the Funds (to the extent not performed by others pursuant to agreements with the Funds):
+The Investment Adviser also performs the following additional services for the Fund (to the extent not performed by others pursuant to agreements with the Fund):